 In 2013 the Children's and Families Bill became law and has reformed the systems for adoption, looked after children, family justice and special educational needs.
-Within the bill the Government transformed the system for children and young people with SEN, including those who are disabled, so that services consistently support the best outcomes for them.
-SEND Code of Practice (2014) extends the SEN system from birth to 25, giving children and young people and their parents' greater control and choice in decisions and ensuring needs are properly met.
-There is also statutory guidance for supporting pupils at school with medical conditions (please refer to our medical policy).
-The following document aims to demonstrate how we meet the needs of our children at Garlinge Primary School and Nursery in compliance with statutory guidance.
+Within the bill the Government transformed the system for children and young people with SEND, including those who are disabled, so that services consistently support the best outcomes for them.
+The SEND Code of Practice (2014) extends the SEND system from birth to 25, giving children, young people and their parents, greater control and choice in decisions and ensuring needs are properly met.
+There is also statutory guidance for supporting children at school with medical conditions (please refer to the Supporting Children with Medical Conditions Policy).
+The following document aims to demonstrate how we meet the needs of our pupils at Garlinge Primary School and Nursery in compliance with statutory guidance.

 Garlinge Primary School and Nursery is an inclusive school and we aim to ensure that all pupils, including those with special educational needs and/or disability (SEND) have their needs met.
 Garlinge Primary School and Nursery values the abilities and achievements of all its pupils.
-It is committed to providing for each pupil the best possible environment for learning in which they can reach their full potential academically, personally and socially no matter what special need is experienced.
+It is committed to providing the best possible environment for learning in which every pupil can reach their full potential academically, personally and socially no matter what special need is experienced.